theopauw/tablemtnmap/README.md

 tablemtnmap/ - Django app for Table Mountain 3D Trail Viewer
 templates/ - Django templates (html) shared between apps (index and tablemtnmap also have their own).
-theospatial/ - Django Project folder. userprofile/ - Django app for User Profile
+theospatial/ - Django Project folder. userprofile/ - Add some features to the Admin page, and a basic map with user location.

 ## Table Mountain 3D Trail Viewer